CEUR-WS.org

 7. Use of English: The majority of the papers in a proceedings volume shall be in English.
 For papers written in a language different to English follow these instructions.

-9. No "student" proceedings: We expect that the papers are written by academics (usually holding a PhD).
+9. No "student" proceedings: We expect that the papers are (co-)authored by academics, usually PhD holders.
 PhD student workshops are a notable exception (see below).
 We do not support student proceedings dedicated for master/bachelor students as main authors.
 Regular proceedings may include a few student papers if their number is small compared to the total number of papers and if those papers are reviewed in the same way as all other papers.
 (This rule formally applies for submissions after 2020-04-01.)

 10. Timeliness: The submission of a proceedings volume should be close to the event date, not more than 2 years after the event.
 Exceptions may be possible but need to be negotiated with us.